takashiharano/debug.js/README.md

 #debug.js
+debug.js is an auxiliary library for web development.

-debug.js allows you to debug easily with direct output log messages to HTML page.
+It allows you to debug easily with direct output log messages to HTML page.

+Also the library has useful functions such as stopwatch, screen measure, command-line, etc.

 [Demo and Description](http://debugjs.net/ "debug.js demo page")